controlecidadao/samantha_ia/README.md

 When this button is pressed, the system starts loading the model selected in the dropdown list or downloading the model whose link was entered in the _Download model for testing_ field.
 The outline of the _Output field_ starts flashing slowly in orange to indicate the start of the process.

+If the model is already loaded into memory, pressing the button starts generating the text.

 ---